Mediation vs Litigation

 – what’s the right fit for you?

-What you want is for your divorce to end as soon and as humane as possible.
+What you want is for your divorce to end as soon and as humanely possible.

 Fit for mediation